bclarkson-code/Tricycle/README.md

 minimal, fully functional deep learning library written from scratch in python and numpy.

-While I've tried to make it easy to follow, Tricycle is not just a toy neural network: the file `train_smol_gpt.py` trains GPT-2 (124M) on 2.5B tokens in just under 3 days on my GPU (RTX 3090).
+While the amount of code is nothing like what you'd find in pytorch, Tricycle is not just a toy neural network: the file `train_smol_gpt.py` trains GPT-2 (124M) on 2.5B tokens in just under 3 days on my GPU (RTX 3090).

 The entire library, from the automatic differentiation engine to a GPT, should be understandable to anyone with a bit of python experience and I